 Lappy, or Lapsong Suchong, is our tiger cat and our ‘middle’ cat.
 And like many a middle child, she has her issues.

 So maybe Lappy saw her opportunity.
 For she is now curled up on my lap.
 A first.
-And so I am prolonging my time in bed to make the most of it, though we are now well into the morning, nudging towards mid-day.
+And so I am prolonging my time in bed to make the most of it.
+We are now well into the morning, nudging towards mid-day.
 But one mustn’t rush milestones.
 They are to be treasured I think.

 Lappy has never been a cuddly ‘pet me please’ cat.
 She was a typical kitten, playful and snuggly.
 Chewie (our dog) was her best friend and still is to this day.
 And then somewhere along the way, a switch was switched.
 It was so subtle we didn’t see the signs until they were well entrenched.

 Gigi has always been a great communicator.
 There is her ‘I am hungry meow’.
+I want attention, now(!) meow.
 And, when she is not happy about something, she hisses or growls.
-We take it in stride, sadly Lappy didn’t.
+We take it in stride.
+Sadly Lappy did not.
 She withdrew, became more isolated.
 She gained weight and decided to live with the chickens.

-Fast forward past our move to our new home and no chickens later and Lappy has been working this past year on finding her niche.
+Fast forward past our move to our new home and no chickens later.
+Lappy has been working on finding her niche.
 I think we are about there, if this mornings cuddle is any sign.
-We have been taking the time to give her extra loving and attention and she has been blossoming.
+We have been taking the time to give her extra loving and attention, and she has been blossoming.
 She will always be a shy cat, but she is slowly coming out of her shell.

 Lappy (and I) finally got up about 11am.
 A morning truly well spent.
 And, I even managed to get some work done.
 Win, win.
 Now in the office and Lappy has very kindly come in to present me with a small lizard.
 She has batted it a little with her paw to show me what to do with it.
 She’s good that way.

-Diverting her with food has never been a problem (hence the weight problem) but in this case I feel justified as I scoop up the lizard whilst her attention is elsewhere.
-He has been put outside to recover on a sunny rock.
+Diverting her with food is not our preferred method.
+In this case I feel justified as I scoop up the lizard whilst her attention is focused on her crunchies.
+He has been put outside to recover on a stone ledge.
 And Lappy has been praised hugely for her very kind gift.

 *For those who worry, Gigi was sterlised after her second lot of kittens.
 It was actually scheduled after the first litter, but she was too quick for us.